sangheonhan/OpenAllBags/OpenAllBags/readme.txt

 *** Changelog

+Version 12
+ * Updated TOC for WoW 6.0.0

 Version 11
  * Added support for reforge and void storage

 Version 10
- * Updated TOT for WoW 5.2.0
+ * Updated TOC for WoW 5.2.0

 Version 9
  * Updated for MoP.